Olalexy1/Olalexy1/README.md

 - 👯 I’m looking to collaborate **on commercial projects and startup ideas**

-- 🌱 I’m currently learning **Sanity IO Baas, AppWrite, Mongo DB, GSAP, and Frontend Animations**
+- 🌱 I’m currently learning **Sanity IO, AppWrite, Mongo DB, GSAP, and Frontend Animations**

 - 👨‍💻 All of my projects are available at [lexy-portfolio-frontend.vercel.app/](lexy-portfolio-frontend.vercel.app/)